 Clockwork and the internal mechanisms of watches.
 Steering wheels on ships and land craft.
 Conveyor belts.
 Phonographs and phonograph records.
 Rotary phones.
 CD’s.
 Reel to reel tapes.
 VHS Cassette tapes.
 Hell, even DOOR KNOBS are essentially just wheel technology applied in a particular way.
 Throw in Lazy Susans, swivel chairs and anything else you can think of.

 Horizontal wheels in the form of circular, orbital movement govern all heavenly bodies AND the make-up of atoms.
-Splitting an atom leads to McGoohan’s POP moment.
+Technology capable of splitting an atom leads to McGoohan’s POP (as opposed to P.O.P.) moment.

 The wheel may be the PERFECT symbol for technology.
 And since The Prisoner was a British show, what more quintessentially BRITISH wheel-oriented logo than a Penny-Farthing Bicycle?
 (I’ve often wondered if McGoohan or his creative team ever read Henry Adams’ deep, deep contemplations of wheels – including Ferris Wheels – at the 1893 World’s Fair in Chicago.)